towolf/towolf.github.com/docs/PsychHardware/GetKeyboardIndices.markdown

 unique index.
 GetKeyboardIndices returns the indices for those HID devices which are keyboards.
 The product names of each keyboard are returned in a second argument which is useful to identify the keyboard associated with an index.
-The third return argument is a cell\-array with complete information about the keyboard device, e.g., allInfos\{1\} returns all known info about the 1st detected keyboard.
+The third return argument is a cell-array with complete information about the keyboard device, e.g., allInfos\{1\} returns all known info about the 1st detected keyboard.

-If you have multiple keyboards connected you can restrict the set of returned keyboard by specifying the following optional match\-critera:
+If you have multiple keyboards connected you can restrict the set of returned keyboard by specifying the following optional match-critera:

 product      = Product name of target devices, as returned in 'productNames'.